oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/cleanup.md

    $ kubectl delete namespace traefik
    ```

-3. If you set up a database for `JRF`:
+3. If you set up a database for `JRF` or the Update 4 use case:
    ```
    $ /tmp/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-oracle-db-service/stop-db-service.sh
    ```